betacygni/ALMAGAL/README.md

 <br/>
 <br/>

-There are seven major sections in this document.
+There are eight major sections in this document.
 They are intended to help you navigate through the different files and to understand the procesures used.
 The sections include information on:
   - [**Data calibration and preparation**](https://github.com/betacygni/ALMAGAL#data-calibration-and-preparation)
   - [**Pipeline imaging and continuum determination**](https://github.com/betacygni/ALMAGAL#pipeline-imaging-and-continuum-determination)
   - [**Self-calibration**](https://github.com/betacygni/ALMAGAL#self-calibration)